FallerS/FallerS.github.io/_posts/2021-01-19-third_post.md

-Lets plot the efficient frontier considering **all** of the industries at our disposal
+Lets plot the efficient frontier considering **all** of the industries at our disposal.

+The efficient frontier shows the optimal weightings out of all possible combinations of industries we could invest in in terms of return per risk.

 ```python
 plot_ef(n_points=50, er=er, cov=cov, style='.-', legend=True)